Date: 27 January 2013

 Bottom Line: Scoop and run no cooling required in the field.

-Case Scenario Conclusion: Patient was not cooled in the field but on arrival.
+Case Conclusion: Patient was not cooled in the field but on arrival.
 He was admitted and one week later he was the 1 in 6 person to walk out the ICU neurologically intact.

 Keener Contest: There was no winner to last week’s Keener Kontest.
 The question was who should NOT get the flu shot according to the CDC.